canjs/can-define/list/docs/events.remove.md

 @signature `handler(event, removed, index)`

-Handlers registered with [can-event] methods on `list` will be called back when items are removed to a list.
+Handlers registered with [can-event-queue/map/map] methods on `list` will be called back when items are removed from a list.

 ```
 list.on("remove", function(event, removed, index){ ... });